core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 The following specifically defines how KUDOS is run in its stateful FS mode achieving forward secrecy.
 That is, in the OSCORE Option value of all the exchanged KUDOS messages, the "No Forward Secrecy" 'p' bit is set to 0.

 In order to run KUDOS in FS mode, both peers have to be able to write in non-volatile memory.
 From the newly derived Security Context CTX\_NEW, the peers MUST store to non-volatile memory the immutable parts of the OSCORE Security Context as specified in {{Section 3.1 of RFC8613}}, with the possible exception of the Common IV, Sender Key, and Recipient Key that can be derived again when needed, as specified in {{Section 3.2.1 of RFC8613}}.
-If either peer is unable to write in non-volatile memory, the two peers have to run KUDOS in its stateless no-FS mode (see {{no-fs-mode}}).
+If either or both peers are unable to write in non-volatile memory, the two peers have to run KUDOS in its stateless no-FS mode (see {{no-fs-mode}}).

 ### Nonces and X Bytes {#ssec-nonces-x-bytes}